For millions of people with hearing loss, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.

 The company was founded in Chicago in 2009 by Dr. Sreekant Cherukuri, a board-certified ENT doctor.

 All of the devices are FDA-approved Class 1 medical devices that are assembled in an ISO-certified facility in Southfield, Michigan.
-The company has been accredited by the Better Business Bureau since May 2010, and currently has an A+ BBB rating.
+The company has been accredited by the Better Business Bureau since May 2010, and currently has BBB rating of four stars and is graded B.